Doctors generally try to treat strokes within six hours of symptoms. Now, researchers say treatments within the first 24 hours can be helpful.

 However, the recent studies find that treating a stroke even 24 hours after a person had symptoms could significantly help their outcome.

-“Removing blood clots from large arteries can mean the difference between stroke survivors being independent versus being dependent on others, which makes a big difference in their quality of life,” Dr. José Biller, a guidelines author and chair of neurology at Loyola University Chicago Stritch School of Medicine in Illinois, said in a statement.
+“Removing blood clots from large arteries can mean the difference between stroke survivors being independent versus being dependent on others, which makes a big difference in their quality of life,” Dr. José Biller, a guidelines author and chair of neurology at Loyola University Chicago Stritch School of Medicine in Illinois,

 In the study of 182 patients, about half underwent the CT scan and then rapid removal of the clot.
 The other half underwent traditional stroke treatment.